SyedAzanMehdi/Portfolio/README.md

-# React + Vite
+# React + Vite Template Project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project is a minimal and modern React development setup using Vite, designed to provide fast development performance, Hot Module Replacement (HMR), and clean project configuration with basic linting support.

+It serves as an efficient starting point for building scalable React applications with optimized build tools and modern frontend workflows.

+# Key Features

+Fast Development Experience – Powered by Vite for rapid build and refresh cycles

+Hot Module Replacement (HMR) – Enables instant UI updates during development

+ESLint Integration – Provides code quality and style enforcement rules

+Flexible Plugin Support – Includes official React plugins for modern tooling

+# Available Plugins

+React Plugin (Babel-based)

+Uses Babel for fast refresh and compatibility support

+React Plugin (SWC-based)

+Uses SWC compiler for faster refresh performance

-## React Compiler
+# React Compiler Note

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).
+The React Compiler is not enabled by default in this template due to its potential impact on development and build performance.
+It can be manually enabled when needed using official React documentation.

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+# Recommended Production Enhancements

+Use TypeScript for type safety and better maintainability

+Enable type-aware ESLint rules for improved code quality

+Implement modular architecture for large-scale applications

+# Purpose

+This template is ideal for developers starting React projects who want a lightweight yet powerful development environment with modern frontend tooling.